niess/danton/docs/source/montecarlo.rst

 backward case).

-In order to facilitate these generation procedures, Danton provides a :py:class:`ParticlesGenerator <danton.ParticlesGenerator>` object, which can be instanciated using the :py:func:`particles <danton.Simulation.particles>` method of the :py:class:`simulation <danton.Simulation>`.
+In order to facilitate these generation procedures, Danton provides a :py:class:`ParticlesGenerator <danton.ParticlesGenerator>` object, which is instanciated using the :py:func:`particles <danton.Simulation.particles>` method of the :py:class:`simulation <danton.Simulation>`.
 The particles generator is configured using a `builder`_ pattern, and then triggered with the